gonza-garcia/teco-weather-app/README.md

 I also included the fixed default list of five cities to select from, and additionally if you type a city that exists but isn´t on the list, it will add that city to the fixed list.
 I didn´t want the api key to be exposed so I will include instructions below on how to get your own api key to put in the .env file if you want to run it locally.
 (Although I then realized that the key was gonna be exposed anyways because the Open weather app service requires this key to go as a url parameter instead of in the body of a POST request).\
 \
+I´m very sorry about the styling.
+I´m not a designer and have very poor taste picking colors and designing a layout.
+\
 I decided to host the app in heroku.\
 \
 I encountered lots of issues to configure jest correctly so the tests will fail.
 I went into looking at this issue and could´nt find a solution.
 Theoretically when you bootstrap your app with Creat React App, it should work out of the box, buy it wasn´t my case and eventually I decided I was losing time trying to figure it out.
 (More on Known Issues Section).\